mpstark/SPT-GearPresetTools/README.md

 ## About Mod

-Saves your current build on entering a raid as a preset
+A collection of tools to make using gear presets better.

 ## Installation

-[Releases are here](https://github.com/mpstark/SPT-AutoSaveGearPreset/releases).
+[Releases are here](https://github.com/mpstark/SPT-GearPresetTools/releases).
 Open zip file and drag `BepInEx` folder into root of your SPT-AKI install.

 ## License